lilianricaud/patterns/Liric_Pattern_Language/Pattern_mining_area.md

 # Pattern Mining areas

-This is part of an effort to
-- mine refine co-creative patterns
+This is part of an effort to mine refine co-creative patterns.
+These patterns are my (LIlian RICaud) selection.
-- build pattern languages and generative sequences as defined by Christopher Alexander.

-See the ReadMe for more information

 All work is licenced under CC-BY-SA unless stated otherwise.